Brian-Pho/CR4-DL/content/posts/other/book-reviews/index.md

 *Rating: 2/5*

 Eric Kandel's autobiography.
-It's ok.
+It's ok and expect some technical neuroscience, but what I liked was how Kandel detailed how he came to his discoveries.

 ### Livewired